Kipling (brand): Timeline

+In 2023, in light of the release of the Barbie Movie, Kipling and Barbie introduce a collaboration for handbags.
+Other collaborations include Minju Kim, and Hello Kitty (since 2022).

 Brand and products

 Kipling is known for its casual-styled accessories, bags, backpacks and luggage.
-Besides its iconic crinkle nylon fabric, the brand produces bags in many other materials.
+Besides its crinkle nylon fabric, the brand produces bags in many other materials.
 Its offering ranges from pouches, wallets and small key hangers to handbags, cross-bodies, totes, backpacks, weekenders and luggage.
 The brand is also popular for its bright, heavy-duty travel pieces, as well as for its schoolbags among kids.

 Kipling is known for their signature furry monkey keychain.